microram/ee4-tools/readme.md

 ## Getting Started

 Please use caution.
 This script is still under development.
 Some v3 scripts have bucket names/folders hard coded.
 Development effort is focused on v4 at the moment.

 No support available.
 Use at your own risk.

 All scripts are expected to be mostly working at this time.
 You should be able to backup and restore.

 The ee4-restore-site script is now working.
-More work is needed on better handling of command line options.
+Command line options are now mostly working.

 #### Usage Examples